 Limitation of KeyScrambler Personal Free

 While KeyScrambler helps you stay secure on the Internet when using a browser, it offers no protection when you are typing on – say, Microsoft Word or any email Client.
-In this case, the encryption of characters typed is limited to browsers.
-But since most of today’s work is browser-based, having KeyScrambler Personal on your machine secures you to a large extent.
+In this case, character encryption is limited to browsers.
+But since most of today’s work is browser-based, having KeyScrambler Personal on your machine largely protects you.

 If you use browser-based word processing software such as Office Web Apps, you are secure.
 If you are using browser-based email, you are protected – as KeyScrambler is compatible with almost all known browsers.
 The only problem is that it won’t scramble (encrypt) the data you type into computer-based software such as an email client or a word processor installed on your local computer.

-I do not know why KeyScrambler chose to keep the local software out of encryption.
-The paid version does provide security when you are working on Windows Explorer, but my concern is Microsoft Word and similar applications.
+I do not know why KeyScrambler chose to keep the local software out of the encryption process.
+The paid version does provide security when you are working in Explorer, but my concern is Microsoft Word and similar applications.

-A different system is probably at work when passing keystrokes to browsers than giving them to locally installed word processing documents, including email clients.
+A different system is probably at work when passing keystrokes to browsers than when passing them to locally installed word-processing documents, including email clients.
 Maybe it is possible to encrypt the encrypted keyboard cache before passing the keystrokes to browsers.
 I suppose the keystrokes are passed directly to programs for local installations before any other software can access and encrypt them.
-I do not know it for sure; please share it with me if you have any information on this.
+I do not know for sure; please share any information you have on this.

 KeyScrambler Personal Review: Best Browser KeyStroke Protection